 WHAT PROVIDERS SHOULD DO NOW AND WHEN IS A RULING EXPECTED?

 Send us your deductible files.
-We will determine what bills were correctly v. incorrectly paid.
-We anticipate the 4th DCA to rule on this matter by Summer of 2018 therefor by getting out in front of the issue you ensure payments will be forthcoming as soon as the ruling is made.
+We will determine what bills were correct v. incorrectly paid.
+We anticipate the 4th DCA to rule on this matter by the Summer of 2018 therefore by getting out in front of the issue you ensure payments will be forthcoming as soon as the ruling is made.
 Do not allow the insurer to get away with underpaying your necessary medical services.

 LaBovick Law Group will ensure maximum recovery when the 4th DCA rules.
 Do not let the insurers keep your money, $150.00 a pop at 1000 files starts to add up very quickly!
 The sooner we file the better situated your claims.
 The insurers have refused to pay until we get an ultimate decision.
 Right now, the law of the land supports our deductible calculations.